Conservation Issues Confronting the Mediterranean Sea and Sustainable Solutions: An Interdisciplinary, Project-Based Approach (Athens, Samos)

 Meals

 When class is in Athens a full mid-day meal will be served weekdays in the CYA cafeteria between the hours of 12:00-3:00 p.m.
 While traveling, breakfast will be offered at the Hotel.
-A welcome and a farewell dinner are also included in the course fee.
+A welcome dinner and a farewell lunch are also included in the course fee.

 The day-to-day program and itinerary of the course are subject to change.
 Students are advised not to make plans for their free time or weekends in advance, as class schedules and site visits may be re-scheduled depending on local conditions.